 Others were on his mind and heart.
 He wrote to strengthen them with the strength he himself had received.
 He sought to encourage them with fresh views of Christ and His love, to know that it was worth suffering.
 These and other spiritual influences encouraged many ministers and nobles to stand fast and embrace the Second Reformation.
 Certainly, Robert Gordon of Knockbrex would later be very useful, steadfast and active in Christ’s cause.

 There was real affection towards the people of God.
 “Dear brother, ye are in my heart, to live and to die with you”.
 Rutherford realised the value of the prayers of Christ’s people.
 “Visit me with a letter.
 Pray for me”, he says to Robert Gordon.
 To Kennedy he writes, “Remember my love to your wife.
 Grace, grace be with you; and God, who heareth prayer, visit you, and let it be unto you according to the prayers of Your own brother, and Christ’s prisoner”.

 He could not stop thinking about Christ’s people.
 How were some of them faring, he wondered.
 He mentions one individual.
 “Write to me your mind anent [about] Y. C.: I cannot forget him; I know not what God hath to do with him”.
 His prayerful thoughts and longings also went out to his flock at Anwoth.
 How were they “served in preaching”?
 Was there “a minister as yet thrust in upon them”?
 “I desire greatly to know, and…much fear”.

-Although written exactly 379 years ago, we can glean some spiritual priorities from these two letters for the coming year.
+Although written more than 380 years ago, we can glean some spiritual priorities from these two letters for the coming year.
 If we embraced them fully…they would turn our lives upside down.